NutritionReducing morbidity and mortality due to malnutrition

 Maman Mado, Beneficiary of ASSP’s nutrition program, Kasai

 Six months later mado was a different child.

 Our Approach to Fighting Malnutrition

 4,783,498 children have been screened

-Over the last 3 years, the number of children screened who are referred to a health center for malnutrition has decreased almost by half, going from 14.4 percent down to 7.9 percent.
+During the last 3 years of IMA DRC’s ASSP project, the number of children screened who were referred to a health center for malnutrition decreased almost by half, going from 14.4 percent down to 7.9 percent.

 Reduction of malnutrition is a key ASSP strategy to reduce morbidity and mortality in women and children under five within the project’s 52 health zones.
-IMA collaborates with PRONANUT, the National Nutrition Program, to strengthen routine nutrition interventions at health facilities and to increase the capacity of communities to address mal-nutrition through multi-disciplinary interventions.
-These interventions are integrated into the community extension programs of the health zones.
-IMA also supports the integration of nutrition data (both clinical and community) into the District Health Information System.
+IMA collaborated with PRONANUT, the National Nutrition Program, to strengthen routine nutrition interventions at health facilities and to increase the capacity of communities to address malnutrition through multi-disciplinary interventions.
+These interventions were integrated into the community extension programs of the health zones.
+IMA also supported the integration of nutrition data (both clinical and community) into the District Health Information System.
 Health zone managers and nutritionists are trained to monitor and analyze the data to track the nutritional status of children in their communities and improve outreach activities.